MrUrq/LatinHypercubeSampling.jl/docs/src/man/lhcoptim.md

 optimal depending on the number of dimensions and the size of the plan.

 The RNG can be specified or else the global RNG will be used.

+Multithreading can be used by starting Julia with multiple threads and specifying `threads=true`.

 The optimisation of a sampling plan is started from a random plan which is also an exported function.